-The first parameter refers to the Physical layer and is up when it receives carrier detect.
-The second parameter refers to the Data Link layer and looks for keepalives from the connecting end.
+The first parameter refers to the Physical layer, and it's up when it receives carrier detect.
+The second parameter refers to the Data Link layer, and it looks for keepalives from the connecting end.
+(Keepalives are used between devices to make sure connectivity has not dropped.)